Projects and Items

 World

-It supports one virtual world in the simulation.
-See Collision Detection and World Item .
+Corresponds to one virtual world in simulation.
+For details, see Collision Detection and World Item.

 SR1